Zhaoyi-Yan/Shift-Net_pytorch/README.md

 ```
 Mention: **`loadSize` should be `256` for face datasets, meaning direct resize the input image to `256x256`.**

+The following some results on celebaHQ-256 and Paris.

+Specially, for training models of random masks, we adopt the masks of **partial conv**(only the masks of which the ratio of masked region is 20~30% are used.)

  <table style="float:center">
  <tr>